 Food as it should be

-Certification offers an independent, third-party assurance food products you purchase have been produced to full organic standards - which prohibit the use of all GM crops all but a few pesticides based on naturally occurring products.
+Certification offers an independent, third-party assurance food products you purchase have been produced to full organic standards.

 Know what's in your food

 Choosing organic is an easy way to avoid a number of potentially harmful chemicals such as synthetic pesticides and weedkillers, and many additives and preservatives.
 Organic standards prohibit GM crops and ingredients, hydrogenated fats and controversial artificial food colours and preservatives.
 So you’ll always know what’s gone into your food from field to fork.

 In organic farming, natural methods are relied upon to control pests and disease.
 These include well-designed crop rotations, encouraging natural predators, and developing good soil and healthy crops which have natural resistance to pests and diseases.
 Because organic farms don't rely on potentially harmful synthetic pesticides and fertilisers, they have healthier soils and over 75% more plant species - supporting more wildlife than those that do.

 Non-organic food production makes wide use of pesticides which can pollute water, the environment and make their way into our food chain.
 In 2015, over 17,800 tonnes of pesticides were used on British farms to kill weeds, insects and control crop diseases.

 Many of these pesticides remain in some of the food we eat despite washing and cooking.
 Government testing in 2015 found pesticide residues in 43% of British food, and many of these contain more than one pesticide.
 For example, 87% of pears and 79% of grapes contained traces of multiple pesticides.